USD$1

 Free search - no obligation

-one class with government fees
+ONE CLASS with government fees

 Trademark Registration in Switzerland